mcasari/release-handler/README.md

 # release-handler
-Python program with function aimed at handling versioning and tagging of Maven, Ant and Angular projects
+Python program with functions aimed at handling versioning and tagging of Maven, Ant and Angular projects